Marjoni-fj/Marjoni-fj/README.md

 ### About me
 - 💻 1st-year bachelor of engineering computer science @NTNU
 - Academically do programming and university level math
+- Like to gain knowledge, for instance in new languages
+  * Generally like the search for abilities that makes me a better version of myself
-- In my freetime I go gym, do Taekwon-do, and learning new languages
+- In my freetime I do Taekwon-do, go gym, and hanging out with people I care much about
 - Love to travel when I get the chance
 - Young, wild and free:)